 So…my plans and goal to hike the Olympic Traverse has shortened, by 63.2 miles to a 45.5 mile different but similar hike due to changed circumstances.
-Ryan whom I’ve mentioned before on this blog in “Ryan ALONE Wouldn’t Stop Beaching“, has moved from New York City to Seattle.
-With Ryan so close to Olympic National Park, he took more of an interest in the hike and contacted me.
+A friend whom I’ve mentioned before on this blog in “Ryan ALONE Wouldn’t Stop Beaching“, has moved from New York City to Seattle.
+With this friend so close to Olympic National Park, he took more of an interest in the hike and contacted me.
 To get a gauge to determine desirability of this trip with friends we setup a Zoom with pretty much everyone who attended our last big backpacking trip in the post I had just mentioned, plus two others, where we learned that the group wanted something a bit less rugged and more vacationy.
-From there Ryan and I went back and forth planning and putting together logistics.
+From there this friend and I went back and forth planning and putting together logistics.

 Camp sites, were not the only thing scarce.
 Since this is more of a chill, vacation vibe sort of backpacking trip, the first half of the trip is backpacking and the second half is hanging out.
 In order to hang out we needed a place to stay.
 We eventually found a place, but if we had waited even a single week later with all of our options in the single digits, I don’t think we would have been so lucky.